daniil-shmelev/kauri/README.md

 ## References
 <a name="reference"></a>
 - Connes, A., & Kreimer, D. (1999). *Hopf algebras, renormalization and noncommutative geometry*.
 In *Quantum field theory: perspective and prospective* (pp. 59–109).
 Springer.
+- Calaque, D., Ebrahimi-Fard, K., & Manchon, D. (2011).
+Two interacting Hopf algebras of trees: A Hopf-algebraic approach to composition and substitution of B-series.
+Advances in Applied Mathematics, 47(2), 282–308.
+Elsevier.
 - Beyer, T., & Hedetniemi, S. M. (1980). *Constant time generation of rooted trees*.
 In *SIAM Journal on Computing 9.4* (pp. 706-712)